 Lecture laboratories of the Department of Electrical and Electronic Technology

 Tuition is held in modern laboratories with top-level equipment at our university campus.
-Take a look at what our students use not only during their laboratory practice but also while they work on their thesis´.
+Take a look at what our students use not only during their laboratory practice but also while working on their theses.

 PCB interconnecting and mounting structures laboratory